KabukiStarship/Script2/spec/data/vector_types/readme.md

 3. [Vector](./vector.md); and
 4. [Matrix](./matrix).

 Array, Vector, and Matrix types store the element count of the data section as the first word, which is called the SIZ word.
-The first word means that the element width may be one size and the SIZ word might be another, such as an Array of CH1 with less than 2^15 elements.
+The first word means that the element width may be one size and the SIZ word might be another, such as an Array of CHA with less than 2^15 elements.

 ```AsciiArt
     +--------------+